 A plethora of options is making multimodality in transportation a daily reality for many.
 For example, a shopper might pick up an e-scooter waiting on a street corner to drive to a shopping destination, drop it off at the entrance, and then hop on a bus to return home.
 This new ecosystem of multimodal transportation is helping people easily get from point A to point B, especially in urban, high-density areas ― unencumbered by the responsibility of vehicle ownership or operation.

 In addition to new business models, transportation technology itself is rapidly evolving.
-A wide range of innovations are being integrated into existing transportation options.
+A wide range of innovations are being integrated into existing transportation options to make urban mobility more smarter and sustainable.
 The goal is to improve everything from predictive maintenance to automated braking to passenger comfort by connecting vehicles to advanced technologies through the cloud.
-One emerging technology that could be a game changer for multimodal transportation is the autonomous vehicle (AV).
-The successful integration of multiple supporting technologies will be essential to the success of AVs as they are incorporated into various transportation systems.
+One such emerging transportation innovation that could be a game changer for multimodal transportation is the connected autonomous vehicle (AV).
+The successful integration of multiple supporting technologies will be essential to the success of autonomous vehicles as they are incorporated into various transportation systems.
 More importantly, just like with prior transportation innovations, the defining factor for the success of these technologies will be public trust.

-Reliable data is the backbone of any smart, connected ecosystem ― whether that system is a car, a mass transit vehicle or an entire network of transportation modes.
+Reliable data is the backbone of any smart, connected ecosystem ― whether that system is a connected car, a mass transit vehicle or an entire network of diverse modes of public transportation.
 This data includes not only the data about the vehicle itself and how it interacts with its surroundings, but also data about its passengers.
 Yet in study after study, when it comes to connected cars and AVs, consumers report significant concerns over data privacy and security.ii

 One way to address privacy concerns is through “privacy by design” ― embedding data privacy and security directly in the ecosystem design phase rather than incorporating them as afterthoughts.
 Components in this approach include: